fmborges2/PC_Classifier/README.md

 This algorithm is free for use.

-When the algorithm use, we ask to reference our research paper about: doi.org/10.1007/s00521-023-08721-8
+When the algorithm use, we ask to reference our research paper about:

-Borges, F.E.M., Mota, O.F., Ferreira, D.D., Barbosa, B.H.G.
-One-Class Classifier Based on Principal
-Curves.
-Neural Computing and Applications, Springer.
-2023.
+de Melo Borges, F.E., Mota, O.F., Ferreira, D.D. et al. One-class classifier based on principal curves.
+Neural Comput & Applic (2023). https://doi.org/10.1007/s00521-023-08721-8